 The curriculum has been prepared by the Energy and Sustainability team at RDH, a team that is consulting to more than five million square feet of Passive House projects, in consultation with Passive House Massachusetts and Mass Save.
 The workshops will be presented by Monte Paulsen, a veteran Passive House trainer and leader of the RDH Passive House team.

-Topics: Embodied Carbon, Assembly Patterns, Thermal Bridging Patterns, Incentives, Discussion
+Workshop 2: Embodied Carbon, Assembly Patterns, Thermal Bridging Patterns, Incentives

-Topics: Brief Review of Workshop I, Summer Comfort, Shading & Window Patterns, Cooling Patterns, Discussion
+Workshop 3: Summer Comfort, Shading & Window Patterns, Cooling Patterns, Open Discussion

-Topics: Ventilation Patterns, Electrification Patterns, Planning Process & Timelines, Discussion
+Workshop 4: Ventilation Patterns, Electrification Patterns, Planning Process & Timelines, Wrap-up Discussion

 Your cart is empty